ekqt/ekqtblog/src/data/how-i-deploy-my-projects-in-2022.md

 > "Vercel is a platform for **frontend frameworks** that provides a frictionless developer experience taking care of the hard things like: deploying instantly, scaling automatically, and serving personalized content around the globe."

-Vercel has a sustaintable [Git integration](https://vercel.com/docs/concepts/git) that allows for **automatic deployments on every commit** and merges onto the [Production Branch](https://vercel.com/docs/concepts/git#:~:text=merges%20onto%20the-,Production%20Branch,-of%20your%20GitHub) of your GitHub repository.
+Vercel has a sustainable [Git integration](https://vercel.com/docs/concepts/git) that allows for **automatic deployments on every commit** and merges onto the [Production Branch](https://vercel.com/docs/concepts/git#:~:text=merges%20onto%20the-,Production%20Branch,-of%20your%20GitHub) of your GitHub repository.

 The easiest way to use Git is to think of your `main` branch as production.
 Every time a commit is made to that branch, Vercel will create a **unique deployment**.
 Not to mention that Vercel's projects also support several other features like: